 Destination weddings are much more logistically complicated than traditional weddings.
 Couples commonly block off availability for wedding guests at a hotel.
 Schweitzer suggests booking your airfare, hotel, and rental car (if necessary) well in advance, since waiting until the 11th hour will cost you big.
 According to

-a study by Cheapoair.com, the best time period to book a flight is one to three months in advance.
+by Cheapoair.com, the best time period to book a flight is one to three months in advance.

 It doesn't matter whether it’s your sister, your boyfriend’s brother, or your best friend who's getting married; a wedding gift is always expected — and that applies to destination weddings, too.
 "A gift is a sign of well-wishing as a couple takes their first steps into married life," said Schweitzer.
 "The best way to present it is to arrange for a delivery to their home."

 These people had a wedding registry for good reason: These are the gifts they truly need and will use.
 Since you'll be shelling out lots of dough to go to the ceremony already, breaking the bank might not be necessary.

 "Buy a gift that matches the relationship: You will spend more on your brother than on your distant childhood babysitter," said Schweitzer.
 It'd also be nice to make a monetary gesture if the newlyweds are seeking funding for a down payment or other large purchases, but always stay within your financial constraints.